 The checkpoints are rated as green, blue, and black, indicating the level of difficulty in finding the CP and what to expect then they “see” it.
 A green CP is marked with a prominent green flag and course official.
 A blue CP is marked with a smaller blue flag for marking such as a blue, Rebelle branded stake.
 A black CP bears no physical marking, and competitors must get within the “bullseye” to get points.
 All competitors have a handheld Iridium tracking device that they signal when at the CP.
 You only have one chance to signal the tracker.
 The tracker gives a time stamp and latitude/longitude coordinate which the team records on their scorecard.
 Signaling the tracker more than once at the location to “try again” or to get a coordinate to help pinpointing your location results in a penalty.

-TSD sections involve a specific prescribed route with an assigned start time and assigned target average speeds through the route.
+Rebelle Enduro Challenges involve a specific prescribed route with an assigned start time, and in some RECs, assigned target average speeds through the route.

 Penalty points are subtracted from the overall score.
 The team with the highest score is the winner of the Rebelle Rally.
 No team will be eligible to win if they have been penalized for outside assistance.
 In the unlikely occurrence all teams receive outside assistance, the winner will be the team with the highest score.

 Prior to the event, the exact route is only known by the course and land management officials and not published until the day of competition.